gbhachu/TripSorter/README.md

 ```bash
 php -r "unlink('composer-setup.php');"
 ```
-## Run Tests
+## Tests
-Run phpunit command from root directory of the project.
+I used phpunit to drive my TDD approach to this task, you can check and run the testing from the command line:
 ```bash
 phpunit
 ```

-## Run Code
+## Code
+To run the program from the command line, follow type:
 ```bash
 $tripSorter = new TripSorter();
 $sortedBoardingCards = $tripSorter->addBoardingCard($airplaneCard1)